My own custom made content management system that has a ton of features such as user authority, plugins and more.

 I was born in Scotland in 1991 and given my first computer at age 7.
 From about age 5, I was very interested in video games and I became really interested in computers and technology by the time I was finishing primary school at age 11 and was set on my path for the future working with computers.
 I began developing software in 2004 when I turned 13 and I now know over 15 different computer programming languages.

 I went on to study Computer Science at Heriot-Watt University in 2012 (you can read my dissertation here).
 In 2016, I graduated with a First Class Honours degree in Computer Science.
-In 2019, I graduated with a Post Graduate Diploma of Education (PGDE) from the University of Strathclyde and became a Fully Qualified Teacher (FQT) teaching Computing Science in 2020.
+In 2019, I graduated with a Professional Graduate Diploma of Education (PGDE) from the University of Strathclyde and became a Fully Qualified Teacher (FQT) teaching Computing Science in 2020.

 The following are my main projects at the present time: